javiereguiluz/easybook/README.md

 ### 2. Composer installation ###

 ```
-# create a directory for easybook
-$ mkdir easybook

 # install easybook and all its dependencies in 'easybook' directory
 $ composer create-project easybook/easybook easybook